Attenuating Dynamics of Strongly Interacting Fermionic Superfluids in SYK Solvable Models: Discussion

 \section{Discussion}

-In this work, we analyze the effect of SYK interactions in one dimension BCS system.
-We utilize the large-$N$ approximation and Green's function-based technique to solve the equilibrium problem and quench dynamics.
-We first calculate the critical hypersurface in $g-T-J$ parameter space which denotes the superconductivity transition.
-We also study the equilibrium phase diagram of pairing with finite order parameters or BCS interaction.
-These phase diagrams all demonstrate that SYK interaction suppresses the superconductivity order.
-With the help of the phase diagram, we explore the non-equilibrium quench dynamics.
-We find the oscillation of the paring strength is damped by SYK interaction $J$, consistent with the equilibrium phase diagram.
-This is understood as the introduction of interaction between Anderson spins, which physically thermalizes the Anderson spin system.
+In this work, we analyze the effect of SYK interactions in a one-dimensional BCS system.
+We employ the large-$N$ approximation and Green's function-based technique to solve the equilibrium problem and quench dynamics.
+Firstly, we calculate the critical hypersurface in the $g-T-J$ parameter space, which represents the superconductivity transition.
+Additionally, we investigate the equilibrium phase diagram of pairing with finite order parameters or BCS interaction.
+All these phase diagrams demonstrate that SYK interaction suppresses the superconductivity order.
+Using the phase diagram as a guide, we further explore the non-equilibrium quench dynamics.
+Our findings reveal that the oscillation of the pairing strength is damped by the SYK interaction $J$, which is consistent with the equilibrium phase diagram.
+This damping effect can be attributed to the introduction of interaction between Anderson spins, resulting in the thermalization of the Anderson spin system.

-Our results serve as the first step towards a complete understanding of the attenuating dynamics of strongly interacting superconductors (or fermionic superfluids).
-For example, it is plausible to expect the unitary fermi gas also thermalizes quickly due to strong interactions between atoms\cite{KohlDecayRevivalTransient2021}.
-Consequently, the paring strength should relax much more rapidly compared to results obtained in the traditional BCS theory.
-We defer the development of a microscopic description for the quench dynamics in the unitary fermi gas at low temperatures to future study.
+Our results represent the initial step towards achieving a comprehensive understanding of the attenuating dynamics observed in strongly interacting superconductors (or fermionic superfluids).
+For instance, it is reasonable to anticipate that the unitary Fermi gas would also undergo rapid thermalization due to the strong interactions between its constituent atoms \cite{KohlDecayRevivalTransient2021}.
+As a consequence, the relaxation of the pairing strength in this system should occur at a much faster rate compared to what is predicted by the traditional BCS theory.
+However, the development of a microscopic description for the quench dynamics in the unitary Fermi gas at low temperatures is deferred to future studies.